mnot/I-D/http-encryption-encoding/draft.md

 --- abstract

-This memo introduces an "encryption" content-coding for HTTP, to allow message payloads to be encrypted, and for that encryption to be persisted on the server.
+This memo introduces a content-codings for HTTP that allows message payloads to be encrypted.

-Such a capability would allow, for example, storing content on a HTTP server without exposing its contents to that server.

 --- middle